 Whenever company had been invited, my mom would go to the basement with a platter, remove each container and take out just what she needed for that particular evening.
 Oh, I should mention, those containers were not like the containers we use now.
-I tend to use Rubbermaid, Glade, or Tupperware brands, but my mom would use old butter containers, or ice cream tubs.
+My mom would use old butter containers or ice cream tubs.
 They were unmarked too, but she knew exactly what was in each one.

 I still look back fondly on how she would wrap her cakes for freezing.
 She would start by quartering a fruit cake or a gum drop cake and wrapping each quarter quite liberally in aluminum foil.
 Then, she would wrap each of those very tightly in plastic wrap.
 There was no way she was letting freezer burn get to her cakes.
 Or, as she would eloquently put it, “So they don’t taste fridge-y.”

 Now, I find myself doing almost the same thing.
 Although I don’t wash up and keep old ice cream or butter containers, I do tend to use Chinese food take-out containers to store and freeze cookies and squares.

 And, due to my self-diagnosed obsessive compulsive disorder, I take a little more time to package cookies using parchment paper between the layers and labeling the containers so that I’m not guessing at the contents.

 But, when it comes to freezing fruitcake, or any un-iced cake for that matter, I still employ my mother’s aluminum foil and plastic wrap method.
 It works!

 KEEP TRADITIONS ALIVE